tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 ![sftp-put-php](onetwoseven-put-php.png)

 As you can see, I tried uploading a "php-info.php" script into the root-directory but are not allowed to.
-After switching to the subdirectory the upload was successfull.
+After switching to the subdirectory the upload was successful.
 Can we get code-execution?

 ![sftp-php-forbidden](onetwoseven-forbidden.png)